 Estimating your data and speed needs

 Count how many devices you have and what you need them for.
-If you live on your own and just want to stream the latest episode of Umbrella Academy, go on Instagram and browse the web, then a lower tier Pentanet Fixed Wireless or NBN plan will probably fit your needs fine.
+If you live on your own and just want to stream the latest episode of your Netflix series, go on Instagram and browse the web, then a lower-tier Pentanet Fixed Wireless or nbn™ Plan will probably fit your needs fine.